Will Meghan and Harry see the Queen during their UK visit?

 The Duke and Duchess of Sussex are focusing on charity work during their short trip

-The Duke and Duchess of Sussex will return to the UK on Sunday 4 September, ahead of several charity appearances taking place next week.
+The Duke and Duchess of Sussex returned to the UK on Sunday 4 September, ahead of several charity appearances taking place this week.

 It marks the first time Prince Harry and Meghan Markle have returned to the UK since they visited for the Queen’s platinum jubilee weekend in June.